 Russian Blue Cat Care

-The Russian Blue cat’s short, dense, plush coat is wonderfully easy to care for, requiring minimal grooming.
-Surprisingly, the Russian Blue’s coat naturally doesn’t shed much.
-Occasional brushing will keep the coat soft and silky.
-Trim your Russian Blue’s nails regularly and check inside the ears for dirt and debris on a weekly basis.
-If you see a little debris in the ears, use a gentle pet ear cleanser to wipe them out with a cotton ball (never a cotton swab).
-If the ears look inflamed or excessively dirty, or your Russian Blue is shaking her head or scratching her ears, schedule a checkup with your veterinarian.
+Trim your Russian blue’s nails regularly and check inside the ears for dirt and debris on a weekly basis.
+If you see a little debris in the ears, use a gentle pet ear cleaner to wipe them out with a cotton ball (never a cotton swab).

 Common Health Problems